United Cities and Local Governments: World Council

 UCLG's main policy-making body is the World Council.
 It has over 300 members from all world regions and meets no less than once every three years.
 Previous meetings were in Madrid (2018) & Hangzhou (2017).

 Executive bureau

 The UCLG Executive Bureau is made up of 115 members.
 It meets twice a year and makes proposals and carries out the decisions of the World Council.

 Presidency

 The presidency of the UCLG world network is made up of the president, six co-presidents and the treasurer, accompanied by two special envoys.

-The presidency for the 2021-2024 period is:
+The presidency for the 2022-2026 period is:

-President: Ilsur Metshin, Mayor of Kazan, Chaiman of UNACLA.